Christopher Irvine (physician): Publications

-As the first medical graduate to be admitted to the Incorporation he proved to be one of the more scholarly and was a prolific author.
+Irvine was the first medically qualified graduate admitted to the Incorporation and authored a number of published works.

 He translated Anatomia Sambuci by the German physician Martin Blochwich (1602-1629) which described the botany of the elder tree and its berries, together with medicinal recipes for elderberry preparations.

 His medical textbook Medicina magnetica or, The Rare and Wonderful Art of Curing by Sympathy was published in 1656 and dedicated to General Monck in whose army he had served.
 In it he seeks to promote the medicine of Paracelsus.

 He edited Medica Omnia a work by the Dutch physician and anatomist Joannes Waleus (1604-1649) of Leyden.

 In 1658 he published Bellum Grammaticale, a version of Andrea Guarna's 1512 original, written in Latin as a drama describing a war between Latin verbs and nouns and designed to help teach the principles of Latin grammar.

 Two of his publications explained the derivation of Scottish place names.
 Locorum, nominum propriorum … quae in Latinis Scotorum historiis occurrunt explicatio vernacula was published in 1665 and ‘Historiæ Scoticæ nomenclatura Latino-vernacula, published in 1682 and again in 1697.
 The first edition was dedicated to James, Duke of York, at that time Lord High Commissioner of Scotland and later King James II and VII.